crdueck/exactEarth/functional_lunch_and_learn.md

 10
 ~~~

-We've used our `Thread` transformer to layer `IO` effects (printing to
+We've used our `Thread` transformer to layer `IO` effects (printing to stdout in
-stdout) with our threading effects.
+this case) with our threading effects.